exoscale/terms/eusa.markdown

 Services of Exoscale to Clients.
 "Client" means the entity (company, partnership, organization or sole trader acting in the course of business) so named on the Order.

+"**Application Programming Interface (API)**" means the Exoscale Service programmable interfaces listed at https://community.exoscale.com/reference/api.

+"**Client**" means the entity (company, partnership, organization or sole trader acting in the course of business) so named on the Order.

 "**Client Data**" means any data (including but not limited to any software application) stored by Client on the cloud infrastructure provided by Exoscale,